ajitrajasekharan/unsupervised_sentence_representations/README.md

 ![Long sentences](heatmaps/big.png)

-# Comparison with USE, Sentence transformer and SBER=WK
+# Comparison with USE, Sentence transformer and SBER-WK
 Please refer to the links for the installation of these models.
 The test scripts to generate heatmaps for these models is present in the *compare* directory